Joshuarvlcb/Atlas/README.md

     5/21/2021
     Joshua:
-    Kevin: Redid the cities in the mobile navbar to make it look better
+    Kevin: Redid the cities in the mobile navbar to make it look better.
+Also fixed the arrows in hourly slider.